 The Pitti Palace became the place where all Florence rulers lived one after another.
 Today the palace is s a museum with huge art collections, again art once owned by the Medici family.

 In the Pitti Palace the top sights are the Palatine Gallery with Raphael’s paintings and the Museu degli Argenti with silverware.

 Pitti Palace inner courtyard with the Artichoke Fountain (the artichoke has been lost) and amphitheatre lawn

-If you plan to see Florence in one day you might not have much time for the palace interiors but you can see the Boboli Gardens behind.
-The gardens were first used exclusively by the Medici family but were later made a public park.
+If you area wondering what to see in Florence and just have one day you maybe don’t have time for the palace interiors.
+Instead you can see the Boboli Gardens.
+The gardens were first used only by the Medici family but became later a public park.

 The Boboli Gardens climb up the hill from where there are splendid views to Oltrano and Florence.

 A Boboli Garden statue and a lake with a Neptune Fountain

 Oltrano was an area of the less wealthy until the Medici moved south of the river.
 That made many aristocrats follow them in the area and palaces were built all around.

 The palaces still remain and otherwise Oltrano is a quiet residential area with small shops and restaurants along narrow medieval streets – a very attracting area for a stroll.